soumiiow/presto/presto-native-execution/testcontainers/README.md

 ```
 Then, run or debug the test.

+##### Note
-#### Note: Existing java and native docker files are reused for functional testing.
+* Existing java and native docker files are reused for functional testing.
 The coordinator and worker configurations are available in `presto-native-execution/testcontainers`.
+* The functional test framework has been tested with the tpch.tiny schema, using standard column naming.
+Please note that this configuration is a current limitation, as it has only been tested with this schema and does not require any data loading.